MicrosoftDocs/azure-docs/articles/machine-learning/algorithm-module-reference/two-class-logistic-regression.md

 ms.author: keli19
 ms.date: 04/22/2020
 ---
-# Two-Class Logistic Regression module
+# Two-Class Logistic Regression component

-This article describes a module in Azure Machine Learning designer.
+This article describes a component in Azure Machine Learning designer.

-Use this module to create a logistic regression model that can be used to predict two (and only two) outcomes.
+Use this component to create a logistic regression model that can be used to predict two (and only two) outcomes.

 Logistic regression is a well-known statistical technique that is used for modeling many kinds of problems.
 This algorithm is a *supervised learning* method;  therefore, you must provide a dataset that already contains the outcomes to train the model.